Before we start

 2. Inviting others to your Studio

-By default, the toggle will be OFF, meaning your studio is private.
 In order to connect with others on a private studio, you need to add them as subscribers by using the "Search for user" search bar under the subscribers list.

 Once you've added them, they'll show up in the subscribers list.